saurin16/RAG-Gpt4o/readme.md

 ## Result

 The project outputs answers to user queries using the RAG pipeline, combining retrieved context with generative capabilities of GPT-4o.
+Next thing will be making it bit more robust and UI with streamlit like previous chatbot and making it available for people.